espocrm/documentation/docs/administration/upgrading.md

 1. Make a [backup](backup-and-restore.md) before upgrading.
 2. Make sure you have free disk space on the server.
 3. If the next Espo version requires a higher PHP version, upgrade your PHP (with all extensions).
-After that, ensure your Espo is working, cron is configured.
+After that, make sure your Espo is working, cron is configured.
+Make sure that the new PHP version is applied for a CLI and webserver.
 Only after that proceed to upgraging your Espo.
 4. Disable cron before upgrading (at Administration > Settings).
 Enable it back after the upgrade is finished.
 This will prevent situations when a job started on the previous version and finished on the new version.
 In most cases this won't cause any issues though.
 The most significant problem it may cause is the job not being finished.
 5. Enable *Maintenance Mode* before upgrading (at Administration > Settings).
 Disable after the upgrade is finished.
 This will prevent non-admin users accessing the application before you started upgrading.
 6. *opcache.enable_cli* parameter in PHP should be set to false (by default it's usually set to false).